 You must keep in mind that contesting transfers at death is not something that should be taken care of without representation.
 Proving either incapacity, abuse of a power of attorney or fraud or duress when it comes to transfers of property can be incredibly difficult.
 Hiring a New York estate attorney to assist you every step of the way in such a matter is necessary to be sure that you have a chance to reverse such a transfer, recapture the property for the estate, and get access to the property that you believe you deserve.
 An attorney can file a proceeding for discovery of property and a proceeding for turnover of property of the estate.
 Your case can be even further complicated if you need to contest the will as well, as there is a much stricter time period involved when it comes to contesting a Will than there is for contesting a transfer at death.

-If you are involved in contesting a transfer at death of real estate, bank accounts or insurance policies, and wish to speak with an attorney, you can call me at 718-509-9774 or send us an email to email@example.com.
+If you are involved in contesting or defending a transfer at death of real estate, bank accounts or insurance policies, and wish to speak with an attorney, we at the Law Offices of Albert Goodwin are here for you.
+You can send us an email at firstname.lastname@example.org or call us at 718-509-9774.